markoechevarria/gitpy/README.md

 # GitPy

-A VCS (Version Source Control) written in python.
+A VCS (Version Control System) written in python.

 ## Installation